nwcra791/projet-innovant-angular/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

 ## Running unit tests